Stay tuned for upcoming events.

 Medical Humanities Conference

-The eighth annual Western Michigan University Medical Humanities Conference is September 20 to 21, 2018.
+The eighth annual Western Michigan University Medical Humanities Conference was September 13-14, 2018.

 Law and Neuroscience Seminar